kmusayeva/GlobalAMFPred/README.md

 See the GlobalAMF.ipynb for detailed analysis (still ongoing).

+Given a location with its pedo-climatic conditions, the goal is to predict the corresponding AMF community composition as accurately as possible.
+These problem is handled in the multi-label classification setting.

 Predictive models used are:

 1. Nearest-neighbour based approaches: (multi-label) k-nearest neighbour (knn)